 Tipping on a Liveaboard

-While it is not mandatory to tip on a scuba diving liveaboard, it is quite common and highly recommended to tip at the end of your liveaboard journey, especially if you were really pleased with the service you received on board.
-The amount totally depends on you but the going rate seems to be 10% to 20% of the cost of the trip.
+It is not mandatory to tip on a scuba diving liveaboard.
+But it is quite common and highly recommended, especially if you’re really pleased with the service you received on board.
+The amount totally depends on you.
+But the going rate seems to be 10% to 20% of the cost of the trip.

 Recreational scuba diving was built on the premise of the buddy system.
 We’ve met many divers around the world, and most of them usually travel in pairs.
 Booking a diving liveaboard is no different as most of them accommodate divers based on double occupancy.